ErrCode/MemBank1/convert-macrofunhlp-to-macrofunchm.md

 ## TLDR; \(Alternative/faster way...\)

 Well my efforts were soon obsoleted quickly when I came across this [forum thread](http://www.excelforum.com/tips-and-tutorials/1170158-xl4-macro-functions.html), which had a link to [get a PDF](https://www.myonlinetraininghub.com/excel-4-macro-functions) that documents the each Excel 4 Macro function.
-So much all the effort to convert the old `HLP` to a `CHM` file.
-LOL
+So much for all the effort to convert the old `HLP` to a `CHM` file - LOL!